issa-project/issa-pipeline/environment/containers/README.md

 >:point_right: To update the models run [install-models.sh](entity-fishing/install-models.sh) script.

 ### grobid
-The `grobid` container provides extracting text from the PDF documents of the corpus articles.
+The `grobid` container provides text extraction from the PDF documents of the corpus articles.

-We deploy the [CRF-only image](CRF-only image) since our host machine does not have a GPU for more sophisticated CRF and Deep Learning image.
+We deploy the [CRF-only image](https://grobid.readthedocs.io/en/latest/Grobid-docker/) since our host machine does not have a GPU for CRF and Deep Learning image.
+No additional configuration is required.

+- to install the image run [install-grobid.sh](grobid/install-grobid.sh) script.

+- to run the containers invoke [run-grobid.sh](grobid/run-grobid.sh) script.

+- to test run command `curl http://localhost:8070/api/version`

 ### mongodb
+The `mongodb` container provides intermediate storage for gathered data to enable easy use of [XR2RML tool](https://www.i3s.unice.fr/~fmichel/xr2rml_specification_v5.html) which is required an input database of JSON documents to create the customized mappings to the RDF dataset.

+We deploy the official [MongoDb Docker Image](https://hub.docker.com/_/mongo) and configure the container to be integrated into the pipeline by mapping the volumes to the pipeline's scripts and data directories.

+- to install the image run [install-mongodb.sh](mongodb/install-mongodb.sh) script.

+- to run the container invoke [run-mongodb.sh](mongodb/install-mongodb.sh) script.

+- to run the interactive shell for MongoDB `docker exec -it  mongodb mongo`

 ### virtuoso
 The `virtuoso` container provides storage for pipeline-generated Knowledge Graph and access to it via the SPARQL endpoint.